-Most contemporary vehicles feature AC systems that are compose of four main components.
+Most contemporary vehicles feature air conditioning systems that are compose of four main components.
 These include:

 The compressor is the belt-drive pump connected to the engine.
 Known as the "heart" of the AC system, it compresses and pumps the refrigerant to the evaporator.
 Without the compressor, the system cannot function.

 2. Condenser AC

 Heat is dissipate in the condenser.
 Similar in appearance to a radiator, only thinner, the condenser is usually locate just in front of the radiator.
 The refrigerant enters the condenser, but as it's cooled, it becomes a liquid.
 It's vital that air flows smoothly whenever the AC is running.